C22-KY04/cc-c22-ky04/README.md

 ![](id-cards-api.png)

 Description:
+1. Firebase Authentication will send JWT token to Android Application.
-1. Android application performs HTTP Request Method to HTTP REST API.
-It allows users to save ID Card (KTP) details, retrieve ID Card details, retrieve entire ID Cards, or retrieve some ID Cards by name.
+2. Then the Android Application performs the HTTP Request Method by sending the JWT token to the HTTP REST API.
+So only authenticated users can make requests.
+Requests that users can make are:
+    - `POST` to save ID Card (KTP) details.
+    - `GET` to retrieve entire ID Cards, or retrieve some ID Cards by name.
+    - `GET` to retrieve ID Card details.
-2. If the HTTP Request Method sent is POST, the ID Card (KTP) details will be saved to Cloud Firestore.
+3. If the HTTP Request Method sent is `POST`, the ID Card (KTP) details will be saved to Cloud Firestore.

 ### Base URL